gi-no/blog_mean_stack/article3.en.md

 % grunt wiredep
 ```

-Also, add the ngMessage module to test (Karma) libraries.
+Also, add the ngMessage module to the test (Karma) libraries.

 karma.conf.js